-- · Carry out a fire risk assessment; - · Consider who may be especially at risk; - Eliminate or reduce the risk from fire as far as is reasonably practicable and provide general fire precautions to deal with any residual risk: - Take additional measures to ensure fire safety where flammable or explosive materials are used or stored; - Create a plan to deal with any emergency and, in most cases, document the findings; - · Review the findings as necessary.
+- Carry out a fire risk assessment: - Consider who may be especially at risk; - Eliminate or reduce the risk from fire as far as is reasonably practicable and provide general fire precautions to deal with any residual risk; - Take additional measures to ensure fire safety where flammable or explosive materials are used or stored; - Create a plan to deal with any emergency and, in most cases, document the findings; - Review the findings as necessary.

 The Dangerous Substances and Explosive Atmospheres Regulations (DSEAR) 2002 relate to the risk(s) associated with dangerous substances which could, under normal atmospheric conditions, form a flammable or explosive atmosphere.
-The specific requirements of these regulations are not covered in this guidance note, however the substances and processes they relate to should be included in your fire risk assessment where relevant.
+The specific requirements of these regulations are covered in a separate Guidance Note, however the substances they relate to should be included in your fire risk assessment where relevant.